 Apopka Health and Rehabilitation Center is a nursing home located in Apopka, Florida, which has a total of 87,976 people.
-With an overall rating of B-, this is likely a middle of the road nursing home.
-Based on our ratings, this facility ought to meet the needs of many people.
-The best part of this facility's profile is its remarkable inspection rating.
-Inspection grades are discussed in the next section.
+With an overall rating of D, this is a lower end nursing home.
+Based on our ratings, this facility likely isn't a great fit for most people.
+We wouldn't blame you if you're ready to stop reading and find another facility.
+However, if you want to learn more about this nursing home's category grades, nursing grades are discussed in the next section.

 Apopka Health and Rehabilitation Center

 Updated Apr 1, 2023 by Nick Lata